 If an automobile is provided to an employee for a continuous period of 30 or more days but less than an entire calendar year, the annual lease value can be prorated.
 Compute the annual lease value by multiplying the annual lease value by the number of days of availability then divide by the total number of days in the year.

-The following table lists the NADA fair market value by category of the most popular vehicles in the Central Motor Pool.
+The following table lists the NADA fair market value by category of the most popular vehicles in the Central Motor Pool at the time of its closure.

 Popular State-Owned Vehicles Value Category: